Living in Trieste

 - assistance with utility-related procedures (electricity, gas, phone line and internet connection, etc.).

 At your request, the housing service will give you advice to ensure that you sign a regular rental contract and all due communications are fulfilled in due time ("Cessione di Fabbricato" to non-EU citizens, swift registration of the rent contract to allow your access to Registry office of Trieste Townhall).
 A regularly registered rent contract is a requisite to obtain a Permit of Stay for non-EU citizens, and to obtain registration into the resident population of Trieste (all nationalities, Italian included).

 In order to improve the housing facility, a feedback form will be sent to you at a later stage.
 Thank you in advance for your collaboration

 DON’T MISS: The Welcome Office FVG portal

-Information and assistance to international students and researchers before and during their stay in Friuli Venezia Giulia: Take the time to browse the section relative to Accommodation and start to get familiar with the rent jargon!
+Information and assistance to international students and researchers before and during their stay in Friuli Venezia Giulia: Take the time to browse the Accommodation section and familiarize yourself with the rental terminology!

 - Welcome Office FVG

 Welcome Office FVG is a one-stop-shop dedicated to providing free information and personalized support on mobility-related issues for international students and researchers in the region Friuli Venezia Giulia (FVG, where Trieste-TS is located).
 The WO-FVG informative website offers a wealth of tools and info-sheets, including information on accommodation, public transport, Italian language courses, relocating with family, and the so-called 'idoneità alloggiativa' (certificate of suitability of accommodation - required documentation for family members of students, such as family reunion visas or accompanying family members' Permit of Stay).